JASON BRAMBLETT RADIO SHOW PODCAST

 JB: I love it.

-Jason: This is the finale, the past couple of Friday's, oh my goodness.
+Jason: This is the finally, the past couple of, Friday, oh my goodness.
 It was nice.
 Everybody left work early except a few of us.

 JB: Except me.

 Jason: Except me.
 There were a few of us.